 We love a good fan theory here, whether it's the fervor surrounding the latest Death Stranding trailer or the dark secret behind how Pokemon Go fits into the Poke-timeline.
 However, one of our favorites has recently cropped back up as Pokemon Sun and Moon seems to have confirmed one of the oldest theories in the Poke-verse.

-It's a theory 20 years in the making, and pertaining to the evolutionary path of the Pokemon Cubone.
+It's a theory 20 years in the making about the dark secret behind the evolutionary path of the Pokemon Cubone.
 You may have come upon it yourself, but if you haven't, get ready for #PokemonSunMoon to blow your mind!

 Most Pokedex entries surrounding Cubone make reference to the passing of its mother, the skull on its head or a mix of the two.
 The tragic story behind the Pokemon has made it a fan favorite, resulting in tons of fanart and speculation.

-While there's no canon explanation for the mass murder of every Cubone mother—something I'd like to see a fan theory about—hints indicate that the most prevalent theory may have been removed from the game.
+While there's no canon explanation for the mass murder of every Cubone mother—something I'd like to see a fan theory about—hints indicate that the true explanation may have been removed from the games.
 Why?
 Because it was way too dark for a kids game.

-The theory states that Cubone has an alternate evolution path, one where it becomes Kangaskhan—a Pokemon that doesn't evolve from or into any other Pokemon.
+The theory states that Cubone has an alternate evolution path, one where its final evolution is Kangaskhan—a Pokemon that doesn't evolve from or into any other Pokemon.
 How is this possible?
 Well, it stems from the idea that if a female Kangaskhan passed away then the child in its pouch would use the skull of its parent to protect itself out in the wilds.
-Wow...
 Eventually this Cubone, the abandoned child, would evolve into a Marowak and then a Kangaskhan, thus bringing things full circle.

 It's an idea supported both by the visual similarities between the Pokemon and the existence of the Pokemon by the name of 'M in Pokemon Red and Blue—which can only be obtained through a glitch—which is believed to be a scrapped version of Marowak.
 If you catch 'M and level it up, it evolves into a Kangaskhan.

-Eurogamer found a link in Pokemon Sun and Moon via the 'call for help' mechanic, a new feature where low-health Pokemon seek assistance from other wild mons in battle.
+Eurogamer found a link in Pokemon Sun and Moon via the "call for help" mechanic, a new feature where low-health Pokemon seek assistance from other wild Pokemon in battle.

 A call for help is normally answered by a Pokemon of the same species or an evolved form, for example Pikachu may call for help from another Pikachu or a Raichu.
-This supports the age-old theory becuase Cubone can call for help however, a Kangaskhan may arrive to help them, implying they're part of the same evolutionary family.
+When Cubone or Marowak call for help however, a Kangaskhan may arrive to help them, implying they're part of the same evolutionary family.
 Cubone's mother may not be around any more, but it seems that Kangaskhans still feel a particularly parental urge to protect the young Pokemon.